Sex Crimes Defense Lawyers in Topeka, Kansas

 The “marital rape” defense still applies to some non-forcible sex crimes, but it has largely disappeared in Kansas.

-Punishments for Kansas sex crimes
+Possible penalties for sex crimes in Kansas

 In Kansas, there are strict guidelines for the punishment of sex crimes, but judges can exert discretion when sentencing.